 If you want to quit, talk to your doctor.
-When you get a doctor's help, treatment for alcohol abuse or dependence is safer, less painful, and quicker.
+When you get a doctor's help, treatment for alcohol misuse or dependence is safer, less painful, and quicker.
 If you can't stop drinking alcohol with just your doctor's help, a treatment program can help you get through the first cravings for alcohol and learn how to stay sober.

 How does treatment start?

 You might start treatment with your family doctor, or your doctor may recommend that you enter a treatment facility.
-A friend may bring you to a self-help group, such as Alcoholics Anonymous, or you might go to a clinic that deals with alcohol abuse.
+A friend may bring you to a self-help group, such as Alcoholics Anonymous, or you might go to a clinic that deals with alcohol misuse.
 You may just decide that you drink too much and want to cut back or quit on your own.

 You may have a treatment team to help you.
 This team may include a psychologist or psychiatrist, counselors, doctors, social workers, nurses, and a case manager.
 A case manager helps plan and manage your treatment.